 It’s been a few weeks now since Sunday school began.
 You’re getting to know the kids and getting comfortable with the curriculum.
 Now is just the right time to pause and consider what’s going well, and what could go better . . .

-This webinar was recorded on: Wed, 10/03/2012 This webinar will give you the tools you need.
+This webinar will give you the tools you need to include children with ASD in Sunday school and other church ministries.
 From understanding the basics of ASD, to employing strategies for including individuals with ASD, to managing difficult behaviors, you’ll learn how to form an action plan and get started.

 In Sunday school, we want to create an environment where everybody belongs and everybody learns and grows together.
 What does that mean for kids with visual impairments?
 Check out these helpful ideas from Sister Barbara Cline, the Director of the Office of Faith Formation for the Catholic Diocese of Grand Rapids.